|7 May to 21 Sep 2018||

 Part 2: Supported online learning: 100 hours over approximately 20 weeks.

 Part 3.
-Action learning report (learning assurance task) and webinar: 4 hours.
+Action learning report (learning assurance task) and webinar: four hours.

 Intended learning outcomes